deeexcee-io/pingMe/README.md

 Part of prepping for my CTL (Cyber Scheme) I have been playing about more with Pivoting, Routers etc.

 HTB Machine Carrier had 22 subnets exposed.
-I wondered how easy it would be to ping sweep all of them with bash, hence...pingMe.sh
+I wondered how easy it would be to ping sweep all of them quickly with bash, hence.........pingMe.sh

 Scanned 22 Full Subnets in less than a minute.